 Finding: The procedure identified above is not applicable.
-Per inquiry with the Business Unit Analyst of the Transit Division and the Section Manager of Accounting & Financial Reporting, OCTA did not provide charter or school bus services.
+Per inquiry with various key-personnel assigned responsibility for NTD reporting, OCTA did not provide charter or school bus services.

 - m.
 For actual VRM data, document the collection and recording methodology and determine that deadhead miles are systematically excluded from the computation.
 This is accomplished as follows: - If actual VRMs are calculated from schedules, document the procedures used to subtract missed trips.
 Select a random sample of the days that service is operated, and re-compute the daily total of missed trips and missed VRMs.
 Test the arithmetical accuracy of the summary.